scollier/Summit2014OSEonOSPViaHeat/scott/06-Explore-OpenShift-Environment.md

     sudo -i

 Check the OpenShift install output.
 At the end of hte file, you shuold see "Installation and configuration is complete".
 This ensures that everything worked as planned.
 Spend some time in here to look at all the configuration steps that were performed.
 Also explore the cloud-init output files.
+Ignore any notices about NTP, it is because the lab does not have network connectivity.

     view /tmp/openshift.out